 Remove the sidewall boards and cut them to size at a 90-degree angle with the miter saw.
 If you have any sections of the mold that jut inward such as for sink cutouts or side protrusions, you will need to make miter cuts (45-degree angles) for a better concrete pour.
 If you do not do this, a small section of MDF will be exposed to concrete.

 After cutting, attach the sidewalls to the sides of the concrete mold bottom with 1 5/8-inch drywall screws.
 Check for square with the Speed Square.
+Hold the sidewalls in place with the carpenter's clamps as you drill.

 Add a Bevel With Silicone Bead